-The seminal work of references \cite{Sik83} and \cite{Sik85} presents a sensitivity scaling for resonant axion searches which scales as $Q^{-1/4}$ for $Q \leq Q_{\rm DM}$ and is independent of Q for $Q \geq Q_{\rm DM}$.
-In other words, there is no gain in sensitivity when the resonator bandwidth is smaller than the dark-matter-signal bandwidth.
-However, our calculation of sensitivity scales as $Q^{-1/4}$ in both regimes. \emph{We benefit from using a resonator whose bandwidth is smaller than that of the dark-matter signal.}
+More significantly, the seminal work of ref. \cite{Sik85} presents a sensitivity for resonant axion searches which scales as $Q^{-1/4}$ for $Q \leq Q_{\rm DM}$ and is independent of Q for $Q \geq Q_{\rm DM}$; there is no gain in sensitivity when the resonator bandwidth is smaller than the dark-matter-signal bandwidth.
+In contrast, in our calculation, sensitivity scales as $Q^{-1/4}$ in both regimes. \emph{We benefit from using a resonator whose bandwidth is smaller than that of the dark-matter signal.}

 To understand this sensitivity result, we first observe that the most appropriate delineation of regimes is not one which compares the resonator bandwidth and the dark-matter-signal bandwidth.
 Rather, it is the one which compares the \emph{sensitivity} bandwidth and the dark-matter-signal bandwidth.
 For the scattering-mode amplifiers discussed in sections \ref{sec:resonator_SNR} and \ref{sec:scan_opt}, this distinction may seem superfluous because $Q$ and $Q_{s}$ differ by a factor of order unity.
-(See eqs. (\ref{eq:Q_xi}) and (\ref{eq:InvN_Spectrum_Q}) with $\xi^{i}=\xi^{\rm opt}(\nu_{r}^{i})$, determined in (\ref{eq:xi_opt}).)
-However, for the quantum-limited flux-to-voltage amplifiers discussed in Appendix \ref{sec:FtoV_Amps}, the low damping from the amplifier input results in the overall $Q$ and internal $Q$ being approximately the same; as a result, at low frequencies where $n(\nu_{r}) \gg 1$, $Q$ is much larger than $Q_{s}$.
-In such a situation, it is clear that, with a $Q \gg 10^{6}$ resonator centered at $\nu_{r}=\nu_{\rm DM}^{0}$, we have maximal sensitivity, without degradation from imprecision noise, to the entire dark-matter signal simultaneously as long as $Q_{s} \leq Q_{\rm DM}$.
-We thus consider two cases: (i) the resonator is sensitive to the whole dark-matter signal, $Q_{s} \leq Q_{\rm DM}$ and (ii) the resonator is only sensitive to part of the dark-matter signal, $Q_{s} \geq Q_{\rm DM}$.
+(See eqs. (\ref{eq:Q_xi}) and (\ref{eq:InvN_Spectrum_Q}) with $\xi=\xi^{\rm opt}(\nu_{r})$, determined in (\ref{eq:xi_opt}).)
+However, for the quantum-limited flux-to-voltage amplifiers discussed in Appendices \ref{sec:FtoV_Amps} and \ref{sec:FtoV_opt}, the low damping from the amplifier input results in the overall $Q$ and internal $Q$ being approximately the same; as a result, at low frequencies where $n(\nu_{r}) \gg 1$, $Q$ is much larger than $Q_{s}$.
+In such a situation, it is clear that, with a $Q \gg 10^{6}$ resonator centered at $\nu_{r}=\nu_{\rm DM}^{0}$, we have maximal sensitivity, without degradation from quantum noise, to the entire dark-matter signal as long as $Q_{s} \lesssim Q_{\rm DM}$.
+We thus consider two cases: (i) the resonator is sensitive to the whole dark-matter signal, $Q_{s} \lesssim Q_{\rm DM}$ and (ii) the resonator is only sensitive to part of the dark-matter signal, $Q_{s} \gtrsim Q_{\rm DM}$.
 We determine the scaling with $Q_{s}$ in both cases using equation (\ref{eq:Dicke_TS}).
-It isimportant to recall that $Q_{s}$ is proportional to the cavity quality factor $Q$.
-We fix the system noise temperature and assume that the scan step size is
+It will be important to recall that $Q_{s}$ is proportional to the overall quality factor $Q$, with the constant of proportionality determined by the matching parameter and thermal occupation number.